Skip to content

 num_orders: 1

-Note that ds is redundant in the above test, since it is not referenced in full_model, so it may be omitted.
+The event_date column is not needed in the above test, since it is not referenced in full_model, so it may be omitted.

-Let's also assume that we are only interested in testing the num_orders output column, i.e. we only care about the id input column of sqlmesh_example.incremental_model.
-Then, we could rewrite the above test more compactly as follows:
+If we were only interested in testing the num_orders column, we could only specify input values for the id column of sqlmesh_example.incremental_model, thus rewriting the above test more compactly as follows:

 test_example_full_model: